uni-notes/uni-notes/docs/CS_Electives/Machine_Learning/01_Intro.md

 ## Why do we need ML?

-To perform tasks which are easy for humans, but difficult to generate a computer program for it.
+To perform tasks which are easy for humans, but difficult to generate a computer program for it

 ## Stages of ML